tuengominh/tuengominh.github.io/_assignments/week-08-embedded-programming.md

 <h2 id="theory">Understanding embedded systems</h2>
 <p>Allow me to go through a very long note without any images attached, or go straight to the assignments <a href="#assignment">below.</a></p>
 <h5>Micro-controller unit (MCU)</h5>
 <p>A typical <a href="https://en.wikipedia.org/wiki/Microcontroller">micro-controller</a> includes a processor core, memory and input/output (I/O) peripherals on a single chip.
 A micro-controller controls a singular function by interpreting data received from I/O peripherals using the central processor.
 The temporary information that the micro-controller receives is stored in its data memory, where the processor accesses it and uses instructions stored in its program memory (firmware) to decipher and apply the incoming data.
-It then uses its I/O peripherals to communicate and enact the appropriate action.</p>
+It then uses its I/O peripherals to communicate and enact the appropriate action.
+There are many available micro-controller families, some of them are widely used such as AVR (tinyAVR and megaAVR), ARM (Cortex-A/R/M), or Xtensa (ESP32, ESP8266), etc. For example, the ATTiny1614 chip used in my LED dice board is from tinyAVR family.
+Due to the COVID-19 outbreak situation, we were also provided by the instructors an <a href="https://en.wikipedia.org/wiki/Arduino_Uno">Arduino Uno</a> board with ATmega328P chip, <a href="https://www.luisllamas.es/esp8266-nodemcu/">NodeMCU</a> board with ESP8266 chip and a <a href="https://gitlab.fabcloud.org/barcelonaworkshops/barduino-2.0">Barduino</a> board with ESP32 WROOM chip.</p>
 <ul>
 <li>Central processor (CPU): ranging from small and simple 4-bit processors to complex 64-bit processors.
-There are many available micro-controller families, some of them are widely used such as AVR (tinyAVR and megaAVR), ARM (Cortex-A/R/M), or Xtensa (ESP32, ESP8266), etc. For example, the ATTiny1614 chip used in my LED dice board has a 16-bit processor from tinyAVR family with 14 I/O pins.
-Due to the COVID-19 outbreak situation, we were also provided by the instructors an <a href="https://en.wikipedia.org/wiki/Arduino_Uno">Arduino Uno</a> board with ATmega328P processor, <a href="https://www.luisllamas.es/esp8266-nodemcu/">NodeMCU</a> board with ESP8266 processor and a <a href="https://gitlab.fabcloud.org/barcelonaworkshops/barduino-2.0">Barduino</a> board with ESP32 WROOM processor.
 A processor can be considered as the brain of the device.
 It can respond to events and perform basic logic and I/O operations.
 It also performs data transfer operations, which communicate commands to other components in the larger embedded system.</li>
 <li>Memory: volatile memory (RAM) for data storage and read-only ROM, EPROM, EEPROM or Flash memory for program storage.
 Bootloader is a piece of firmware stored in ROM that allows installing new firmware without the need of an external programmer.</li>
 <li>Analog-to-digital converters (ADC) or digital-to-analog converters (DAC): An ADC converts analog signals to digital signals and allows the processor to interface with external analog devices, such as sensors.
 A DAC allows the processor to communicate its outgoing signals to external analog components.</li>
 <li>Serial communications interfaces and ports: an I/O port allows the micro-controller to connect to external components.
 It has a similar function to a USB or a parallel port but differs in the way it exchanges bits: I2C, SPI, UART.
 More information can be found <a href="https://maker.pro/arduino/tutorial/common-communication-peripherals-on-the-arduino-uart-i2c-and-spi">here.</a></li>
-<li>In-circuit programming and in-circuit debugging support: in my case, it's the RESET pin of the chip that is connected to the UPDI header.</li>
+<li>In-circuit programming and in-circuit debugging support: in my case, it's the PA0 pin of the chip that is connected to the UPDI header.</li>
 </ul>
 <p></p>

 <h5>Software development toolchain</h5>
 <p>A <a href="https://elinux.org/Toolchains">toolchain</a> is the set of software development tools that are chained together. <a href="https://en.wikipedia.org/wiki/GNU_toolchain">GNU toolchain</a> which consists a C compiler is widely used in programming embedded systems and most toolchains are developed base on GNU (for instance, <a href="https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers">AVR GNU toolchain and ARM GNU toolchain</a>).
 A toolchain usually consists of:</p>
 <ul>
 <li>Editor: editing source code to control embedded systems.
 It could be a standalone application or built into an IDE.
-An IDE often consists of a source code editor, a compiler, a linker and a debugger. <a href="https://www.arduino.cc/en/main/software">Arduino IDE</a> and <a href="https://www.microchip.com/mplab/avr-support/atmel-studio-7">Atmel studio</a> are widely used by electronics lovers, and we were also introduced to <a href="https://platformio.org/">PlatformIO</a> by Oscar.</li>
+An IDE often consists of a source code editor, a compiler, a linker and a debugger. <a href="https://www.arduino.cc/en/main/software">Arduino IDE</a> and <a href="https://www.microchip.com/mplab/avr-support/atmel-studio-7">Atmel studio</a> are widely used by electronics lovers, and we were also introduced to <a href="https://platformio.org/">PlatformIO</a> by our instructor Oscar.</li>
 <li>Compiler: transforming the code into object code written by <a href="https://en.wikipedia.org/wiki/Assembly_language">low-level language</a> that a machine can understand. <a href="https://gcc.gnu.org/">GCC</a> is the compiler included in GNU toolchain.</li>
 <li>Assembler: converting assembly code into executable machine code.
 It takes the basic commands and operations from assembly code and converts them into binary code that can be recognized by a specific type of processor.
 IDEs often include assemblers.</li>
 <li>Linker: combining all small pieces and modules of code together, creating an executable program.
 The linker of GNU toolchain is called <a href="https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html">ld (GNU)</a>.</li>